fomightez/bio3d-binder/README.md

 According to the authors/ developers, the Bio3D package is distributed with full source code and extensive documentation as a platform independent R package under a GPL2 license from http://thegrantlab.org/bio3d/ , see [here](http://thegrantlab.org/bio3d/index.php).

+## Related

+See [here](https://github.com/fomightez/sequencework/blob/master/README.md#related-binderized-utilities) for a listing of resources in a similar vein yet targeted to biological sequence data.

 ## Technical notes

 This repository is set up to make use of the binder service offered by [MyBinder.org](https://mybinder.org/).
 See their site for more information about Binder.